pulse-framework/pulse/docs/v4/docs/collections.md

 This will create a Collection instance, but without any Groups, Selectors or configuration.
 We've called this collection "Users" for the purposes of this documentation.

 ::: tip Collections use a double parentheses syntax.
-This is to compensate for a Typescript caveat with partially inferred generics.
+This is to compensate for a TypeScript caveat with partially inferred generics.
 The first parentheses allow the generic `DataType` to be passed explicitly, while the second infers types from the config function.
 [Learn More]()

 ```ts
 const Users = App.Collection<DataType>()();
 ```
 :::

-### With a Typescript interface
+### With a TypeScript interface

 ```ts
 // This interface describes an arbitrary data structure for a "user".